 Since ultrasonic pest control devices operate at higher sound frequencies, we humans can’t hear them.
 But what about our pets?
 Could dogs, cats, birds, and other pets feel distressed by these rodent repellent devices?

 Let’s start with dogs.
 Most dogs are safe from the impact of ultrasonic waves.
-They may hear them but will not be impacted.
-However, if you have a dog with a nervous disposition, the sound could cause some stress, but there are some warning signs you can look for.
+They hear them, but most dogs are not impacted.
+However, if you have a dog with a nervous disposition, there are some warning signs you can look for.

-Ultrasonic pest repellers could affect some pets such as hamsters, rabbits, and other “domesticated rodents.”
+Ultrasonic pest repellers should be avoided in homes with pets such as hamsters, rabbits, and other “domesticated rodents” as the sound will cause distress in your pet.

 Tips for Picking an Ultrasonic Repeller